Four Generations: Where Did It All Begin?

 Very importantly, is the faith and trust many of you have had to book us for all of these years.
 Of course, we couldn’t have done any of this without the friends who have celebrated with us… many of them who are no longer with us.

-Change is coming.
-“Leader of the Band” by John Fogelberg has always been a favorite song and so much reminded me of my dad who started this mess.
-Before I get too tired, I want to enjoy some music memories with generations three and four of the Jolly Ramblers.
+“Leader of the Band” by John Fogelberg has always been a favorite song and so much reminded me of my dad who started it all.
+I’ve wanted to enjoy some music memories with generations three and four of the Jolly Ramblers.
 What could be better than that?
+And ya know what?
+There is a silver lining through the pandemic, and with “It’s a Family Tradition” a pot of family gold awaits at the rainbow’s end.